Judeitopa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this function changes the value of int to 98
+this fucntion swaps the value of ints